Skip to main content

 Biography

-Mayur Joshi is an assistant professor of information systems at the Telfer School of Management, University of Ottawa, Canada.
-He earned his PhD in information systems from Ivey Business School at Western University, and previously worked as a lecturer (assistant professor) at Alliance Manchester Business School, University of Manchester.
-Before entering academia, he spent over a decade in the banking industry, contributing to technology implementation, process improvement, and branch banking operations.
+Mayur Joshi is an assistant professor of technology and organizing at the Telfer School of Management.
+He joined Telfer from the University of Manchester’s Alliance Manchester Business School, where he was a lecturer (assistant professor).
+He earned his PhD in information systems and strategy from the Ivey Business School at Western University.
+Before his career in academia, he worked as a banker for several years.
+He held various roles in technology implementation, process improvement and branch banking operations.

 His research interests lie at the intersection of information systems and organization theory.
-His overarching research question aims to unpack how digital technologies shape and are shaped by the fundamental practices, processes, and strategies of organizing.
-Recent focus has been on examining and theorizing the role of data scientists and AI in organizing.
+His overarching research question is how digital technologies shape and are shaped by the fundamental practices, processes and strategies of organizing.
+Recently, he has focused on examining and theorizing the role of data scientists and AI in organizing.

 Publications during the last 7 years